 - 53 interscholastic athletic teams play at the thirds, JV and varsity levels

 - St. George’s competes in the Independent School League (ISL)

 Admission to St. George’s is highly selective.
 For the 2015–2016 school year, 800 students applied to St. George’s.
 We offered admission to 210 students, 101 of whom enrolled.

 Tuition, Fees and Financial Aid

 St. George’s is committed to providing admission to talented, motivated students regardless of their family’s ability to pay.
 For that reason, we do our best to provide tuition assistance to families with demonstrated need.
-Thirty-one percent of our students receive financial aid.
-In 2015–2016, we distributed $4.14 million in need-based aid to 111 families.
+Thirty percent of our students receive financial aid.
+For the 2017–2018 school year we distributed $4.47 million in need-based aid to 108 families.

 - New England Association of Schools and Colleges (Note: Our latest NEASC Report is downloadable here.)

 - Board of Education of the State of Rhode Island